We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 • The Wi-Fi login details – Wi-Fi network names as well as passwords.

-• Mobile network preferences like 4G/5G settings and data management.
+• Preferences for mobile networks, including 4G/5G settings and data management.

 • Bluetooth device pairings and preferences.